nano-jag/nano-jag/README.md

 ### Hi there 👋 (*WIP*)

-- 🔭 I’m currently working on CITTAM (Derived from sanskrit work "chitta" or "citta")
+- 🔭 I’m currently working on CITTAM (Derived from sanskrit word "chitta" or "citta")
 - 👯 I’m looking to collaborate on CITTAM
 - 🤔 I’m looking for help with Android App Development
 - 💬 Ask me about CITTAM tool